-Driving along the Shenandoah Valley’s back roads, out beyond those old stone walls, it’s not uncommon to see horses grazing in open farmland, in the shadow of the Blue Ridge Mountains.
+As you weave your way through the beautiful back roads of Shenandoah Valley, it’s not uncommon to see horses grazing in open farmland.
 It’s a beautiful scene.
 And with an increasing number of horse trails and outfitters in the Valley, it’s easier than ever to climb up yourself and see the region from atop a saddle.
-Here are five top trail ride options to get the reins in your hands, regardless of your experience.
-(Outfitters generally require you call for an appointment.)
+Here are a few places where you can put the reins in your hands, regardless of your experience.

 Fort Valley Ranch

 Fort Valley Ranch offers guided horseback trips, with their mounts or yours, in the pristine Massanutten Mountains.
 You can ride miles of marked trails on the Ranch as well as find direct access to trails in the National Forest.
 In addition to riding, multi-day Ranch Packages in their bunkhouse cabins are available.
 If your kids are too small for a horse, ask about a wagon ride along the area’s back roads.
 Fort Valley Ranch is just minutes from the Shenandoah River and Luray Caverns.
 And only 1.5 scenic hours from Northern Virginia and Washington D.C.
 Owner Bill Schumacher told us, “We are looking forward to another exciting season of rides in the National Forest.”
-Appointments, call 888-754-5771 or 540-933-6633.
+Call ahead for an appointment at 888-754-5771 or 540-933-6633.

 Jordan Hollow Stables